Bonsai bougainvillea care is very basic. Lots of sun and not too much water.

 Defoliate the leaves at least once a year in the spring or summer to encourage smaller leaves and additional branching.

 Bougainvillea grow from cuttings of any size!
+(At the right time of year - nights must be warm.)

 One of the most beautiful bonsai Bougainvillea I ever saw was about ten inches at the base and only 12-14 inches tall.